rust-lang/rust/src/doc/tarpl/vec.md

 many intrinsics *do* become stabilized elsewhere (`std::ptr` and `str::mem` consist of many intrinsics).

-Ultimately this means out implementation may not take advantage of all possible optimizations, though it will be by no means *naive*.
+Ultimately this means our implementation may not take advantage of all possible optimizations, though it will be by no means *naive*.
 We will definitely get into the weeds over nitty-gritty details, even when the problem doesn't *really* merit it.